sunday-mamuyowi-onojaife/iu_model_to_production/README.md

 System Architecture
 ![Architecture](https://github.com/user-attachments/assets/876be19f-f7d5-4a4b-8eb4-1802b7344bb7)
 The architecture includes:
- 1 Data Generation: Simulated sensor data generation in CSV format.
+Generated Dataset: Simulated sensor data generation in CSV format.

- 2 Data Stream Simulation: Continuous data streaming to mimic real-time sensor readings.
+Data Stream Simulation: Continuous data streaming to mimic real-time sensor readings.

- 3 Data Ingestion API: A FastAPI service that receives and processes sensor data.
+Data Ingestion API: A FastAPI service that receives and processes sensor data.

+Stream Processor: A stream processor continuously feeds this data to the Anomaly Detector for real-time analysis

+Data Storage (Database/File Storage): Generated sensor data is stored locally in a CSV file format.

- 4 Anomaly Detection Model: A logistic regression model to classify normal and abnormal readings.
+Anomaly Detection Model: A logistic regression model to classify normal and abnormal readings.

- 5 Decision Support System: A frontend interface for user input and real-time anomaly feedback.
+Decision Support System: A frontend interface for user input and real-time anomaly feedback.

 Data Generation
 The data is synthetically generated to mimic sensor readings in a factory setting.